openworm/ChannelWorm/README.md

 ## Relationship to PyOpenWorm and other sub-projects
 Simulating *C. elegans* requires curating multiple types of static data and physiological models pertaining to the biology of the worm.
 Ion channels are simply one type of model.
-Others types include muscular movement, the structure of the nervous system itself (i.e. connectome), and in the future, models of development and reproduction.
+Others types include models of muscular movement, data pertaining to the structure of the nervous system itself (i.e. connectome), and in the future, models of development and reproduction.

 PyOpenWorm is intended to be an integrated and unified data access layer for